-Las Vegas is a city of entertainment, but it doesn’t have to be expensive.
+Las Vegas is a city of entertainment but it doesn’t have to be expensive.
 There are plenty of cheap things to do in Las Vegas that will not put a dent in your wallet.
-Even if you’re on a tight budget, there are ways for you to enjoy the nightlife without spending much money at all.
+Even on a tight budget, there are ways to enjoy the nightlife without spending much money.

 Viva Las Vegas!
-You should make the trip to the Red Rock Desert at least once to visit the memorable and exciting Sin City.
-From gambling to shows, buffet dinners, and outdoor oases, Las Vegas is the place to be to experience all the glamour and luxury you can stand.
+It would be best if you visited the Red Rock Desert at least once to visit the memorable and exciting Sin City.
+From gambling to shows, buffet dinners, and outdoor oases, Las Vegas is the place to experience all the glamour and luxury.

-While we may not have the tips to make sure you win it big at gambling tables, we can help you keep your money in your pockets the rest of the time.
+While we may not have the tips to ensure you win it big at gambling tables, we can help you keep your money in your pockets the rest of the time.

 Looking for a unique and exciting way to see the Las Vegas Dunes?
 Then look no further than the Las Vegas Dunes Tour by ATV!
 This small-group tour, capped at 10 people, promises a personal experience that you won't soon forget.
 Discover a new side of the city when you explore the Las Vegas Dunes on an ATV.
 This beginner-friendly tour is suited for first-time ATV users and promises a fast-paced, active experience.
 Don't miss this opportunity to explore the Las Vegas Dunes in a whole new way!